 Psychoactive substances, such as drugs and alcohol, by definition, affect your brain.
 They numb pain, help you relax, help you focus, or make you feel really good for a brief time.
 It’s obvious that while you’re under the influence of these substances, your brain doesn’t work as well.
-Your coordination suffers, you may not be able to concentrate or remember things very well, your judgment and self-control nose dive.
+Your coordination suffers, you may not be able to concentrate or remember things very well, and your judgment and self-control nose dive.
 You may also notice that after a long period of drug or alcohol use, your brain isn’t what it used to be.
 Maybe you have trouble remembering things or focusing even when you’re sober.
 This may worry you if you’re just starting out in recovery.
 You may feel like your drug and alcohol use has broken your brain and you’ll never be quite whole again.
 This thought can be discouraging.
 If you’ve suffered cognitive impairment from substance use, will your brain ever fully recover?
 The answer is complicated and depends on the following considerations.

 Obviously, when you drink or use drugs, the effects wear off pretty quickly.
 If you’ve been drinking and using drugs for a while, you’ll likely experience withdrawal symptoms as a result of your brain having adapted to the presence of those substances.
 There are a number of possible neurological adaptations, depending on which substances you use.
 For example, if you’ve been drinking heavily for a long time, your brain no longer makes enough of the inhibitory neurotransmitter GABA and it makes too much of the excitatory neurotransmitter glutamate.
 This is why you probably feel tense and irritable when you quit drinking and may even experience tremors or seizures.